Legolass322/ms-re-r256/backend/README.md

-# Backend Integration Guide
+# API

-This guide helps backend developers implement the ARIA API based on the OpenAPI specification.
+This guide describes the OpenAPI specification.

 ## 📄 OpenAPI Specification